-- 50. A student being re-assessed must take assessments for the same courses as they attempted previously, unless they obtain permission from their department and the Repeat Teaching Panel and satisfactorily complete assessments for different courses. - 51.
-A student proposing to resit an assessment or attempt a deferred assessment whilst on interruption from their programme of study shall be permitted to undertake that assessment by the Academic Registrar or their designated deputy. - 52.
-A student who resits an assessment when not registered at the School will be required to pay a fee determined by the School from time to time.
-A student who for medical or other reasons approved by the School does not attempt an assessment while in attendance at the School may be permitted to attempt such an assessment again without payment of a fee, whether or not in attendance at the School. - 53.
+- 49. Having taken assessments during the academic year, if a student is required to resit an assessment or defers an attempt at an assessment, the next opportunity to take the assessment will be in or before the end of the next IRDAP. - 50.
+Students who defer and/or fail assessments taken during the IRDAP, and have attempts remaining, are required to take outstanding resit/deferred assessments during the next suitable opportunity. - 51.
+A student being re-assessed must take assessments for the same courses as they attempted previously, unless they obtain permission from their department and the Repeat Teaching Panel and satisfactorily complete assessments for different courses. - 52 A student proposing to resit an assessment or attempt a deferred assessment whilst on interruption from their programme of study shall be permitted to undertake that assessment by the Academic Registrar or their designated deputy. - 53.
+A student who resits an assessment when not enrolled at the School will be required to pay a fee determined by the School from time to time.
+A student who for medical or other reasons approved by the School does not attempt an assessment while in attendance at the School may be permited to attempt such an assessment again without payment of a fee, whether or not in attendance at the School. - 54.
 For students that have exhausted the maximum number of attempts at a course and have received a Zero Absent and/or Zero Incomplete mark in components of assessment for each attempt at the course, the Sub-Board should determine whether the student has attempted and completed the work in at least one of the previous attempts at each and every component of assessment.
-Where the Sub-board determines the student has attempted and completed the work in at least one of the attempts at each and every assessment they can be considered eligible for the award of the degree.

-54. The mark achieved at the latest attempt at the course can be used for the purpose of calculating the first year average mark if it is a first year course and will be used to calculate the overall aggregate if it is not a first year course.
-Academic transcripts will show the course results of all attempts at assessment, unless discounted on the basis of exceptional circumstances, as described in paragraph 49.3.
+Where the Sub-board determines the student has attempted and completed the work in at least one of the attempts at each and every assessment they can be considered eligible for the award of the degree. - 55.
+The mark achieved at the latest attempt at the course can be used for the purpose of calculating the first year average mark if it is a first year course and will be used to calculate the overall aggregate if it is not a first year course.
+Academic transcripts will show the course results of all attempts at assessment, unless discounted on the basis of exceptional circumstances, as described in paragraph 47.3.